xzel23/cabe/README.md

 Plugin configuration
 --------------------

-The plugin provides a Gradle extension named "cabe".
+The plugin provides a Gradle extension named "cabe."
 You can use it to control the kind of null checks that are generated.

 There are three different predefined configurations: